How Do LLMs Use Their Depth?: Frequency-Conditioned Onset in Early LLM Layers

 \subsection{LLMs are Early Statistical Guessers}

 The top-ranked predictions at each intermediate layer classified into corresponding frequency buckets are shown in Figure \ref{fig:processing-buckets}. \textbf{We discover that early layer predictions are heavily dominated by tokens belonging to the \texttt{Top1-10} bucket}.
 For example, more than 75\% top-ranked tokens for Pythia-6.9B (Figure \ref{fig:processing-buckets-pythia}) belong to the \texttt{Top1-10} bucket at the first layer, while only 33\% of the final predictions eventually made by the model lie in the \texttt{Top1-10} bucket.
-Similarly for Llama3-8B (Figure \ref{fig:processing-buckets-llama3}), the early layer predictions belong to the \texttt{Top1-10} bucket for about 57\% prefixes at the first layer, while the final predictions lie in the \texttt{Top1-10} bucket only about 30\% of times.
-A similar trend is observed in GPT2-XL and Llama2-7B, as shown in Appendix \ref{appendix:frequency-prior-onset}.
+A similar trend can be seen for Llama3-8B (Figure \ref{fig:processing-buckets-llama3}) and GPT2-XL and Llama2-7B, as shown in Appendix \ref{appendix:frequency-prior-onset}.

-This observation shows that LLMs follow a very specific pattern when making initial proposals, which can be explained by understanding the amount of information models have to work with in early layers when compared to deeper layers.
-In early layers, the model has incomplete contextual information about an input sentence, since the input has not been through enough attention layers to aggregate a complete contextual representation of the input.
-Additionally, in early layers, the model is also unable to access the factual knowledge stored in its parameters to make a correct predictions, since the knowledge stored in model parameters usually exists within the middle MLP layers of a model \citep{key-value-memories, ROME, geva2023dissecting}.
+This behavior can be explained by understanding the amount of information available in early layers when compared to deeper layers.
+In early layers, the model has incomplete contextual information about the input sentence, since the input has not been through enough attention layers to aggregate this information.
+Additionally, in early layers, the model is also unable to access the factual knowledge stored in its parameters, since the stored knowledge lies in the \emph{middle} MLP layers \citep{key-value-memories, ROME, geva2023dissecting}.
 In the absence of enough contextual information and learnt knowledge, the best strategy is to revert back to corpus statistics.
 To explain this, let us take the example of an extreme scenario where we do not have access to any information about the input prefix.
 In such a situation, if one had to guess the next token, picking a token from the \texttt{Top1-10} bucket, which accounts for about 25\% of the corpus, would be the best strategy as it maximizes the chances of being correct with a minimum set of tokens.
-Such an intuitive strategy naturally emerges out of the optimization pressures of the pre-training process.
+Such an intuitive strategy naturally emerges out of the optimization pressures of the pre-training process!